SoftBank to buy UK chip designer ARM in $32 billion cash deal

 The deal will also mark a major change for the 26-year-old British firm based in Cambridge, eastern England, and which touts its independence as a reason why it can work with the rival players in the mobile industry.

-British politicians have objected in recent years to some international takeovers including Pfizer's (PFE.N) failed bid to buy AstraZeneca (AZN.L) and the successful move by Kraft to buy British chocolatier Cadbury.
+British politicians have objected in recent years to some international takeovers including Pfizer's failed bid to buy AstraZeneca and the successful move by Kraft to buy British chocolatier Cadbury.

 But Son spoke to British Prime Minister Theresa May over the weekend and within minutes of SoftBank announcing the deal on Monday the government released a statement saying it showed Britain remained open for business.